OmarRana-dev/ES6-LearningJourney/README.md

 # ES6-LearningJourney
-# A simple journey from 0 to 10.
+# A JS journey from 0 to 10.